MyEtherWallet/MyEtherWallet/src/dapps/DAPP_INTEGRATION.md

 If you have any issue, you can always contact us or you can create an issue in our Github [repository](https://github.com/MyEtherWallet/MyEtherWallet).

----
+***

 ### Web3

-- DApps have access to an integrated `web3` instance which handles all the interactions with a users wallet, and the network.
+* DApps have access to an integrated `web3` instance which handles all the interactions with a users wallet, and the network.
 (In essence, you get a ready to go `web3` instance to interact with as you wish).

 [Web3 Documentation](https://web3js.readthedocs.io/en/v1.3.4/#)

----
+***

 ### UI Guidelines

-- The UI of the dapp must follow MEW style guide.
+* The UI of the dapp must follow MEW style guide.
 We provide typography styles and colors defined in the style guide.
 You can find them in the `mew-components` documentation.
 You can explore our style guide [here](https://myetherwallet.github.io/mew-components/).
-- Majority of the needed base components are already premade in the `mew-components`.
+* Majority of the needed base components are already premade in the `mew-components`.
 You do not have to do any imports.
 You can directly use the components in the html template.
-- Other components should be done with the help of [Vuetify](https://vuetifyjs.com/en/) framework.
+* Other components should be done with the help of [Vuetify](https://vuetifyjs.com/en/) framework.

----
+***

 ### Code Style Guide

 Pattern Name conventions:

-- `.js` files should start with lowercase letter and use camelCase
+* `.js` files should start with lowercase letter and use camelCase
-- Folder names should start with lowercase letter and use kebab-case
+* Folder names should start with lowercase letter and use kebab-case
-- `.vue` files should start with capital letter and use PascalCase
+* `.vue` files should start with capital letter and use PascalCase

-_Please refers to the Vue guidelines in the style guide for additional questions_
+*Please refers to the Vue guidelines in the style guide for additional questions*

----
+***

 ### Translations